isaacnmm/pestpolicy-hugo2XX/content/posts/best-grub-killer-for-lawns/index.md

 It is also extremely environmentally-friendly.
-It is known to have the ability to kill over 23 species of insects.�The ideal way to use this product is to let the nematodes make their way into the soil of your garden.
+It is known to have the ability to kill over 23 species of insects.The ideal way to use this product is to let the nematodes make their way into the soil of your garden.
 However, you can even spray them.
 Use whichever method is most suitable for you.
 Once this product is in the ground, the nematodes themselves will kill the grubs.
 To make sure that this product works well and gives the desired results, storing it in a refrigerator is the way to go.
 Pros: